 What could be improved?

-Scale: Trained on only 3.3B words with 100K steps — modern datasets are 100× larger.
+Scale: Trained on only 3.3B words with 100K steps — modern datasets are 100× larger (and often train for much longer).

 Efficiency: 110M parameters are all active for every input.
 Large memory footprint for deployment.